kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 **Best for**:

 Kestra is particularly well-suited for data orchestration scenarios where ease of use and rapid deployment are critical.
 It excels at handling complex data workflows without requiring extensive programming knowledge, making it ideal for teams that prefer YAML over code-heavy configurations.
-Kestra outperforms others when you need to quickly integrate diverse data sources and destinations, all while maintaining scalability and robust monitoring.
-Its simplicity doesn't sacrifice power, allowing you to orchestrate sophisticated data pipelines efficiently.
+Kestra shines when you need to quickly integrate diverse data sources and destinations, all while maintaining scalability and robust monitoring: its simplicity doesn't sacrifice power, allowing you to orchestrate sophisticated data pipelines efficiently.

 **Pros**:
 - **Fault-tolerant data workflow scheduler**: Kestra’s [scheduler](../docs/07.architecture/06.scheduler.md) is engineered for high availability, ensuring that data workflows can continue processing even in the event of system disruptions.
 With no single point of failure, Kestra provides a robust platform for managing data pipelines, making it especially suited for data-intensive, mission-critical environments where consistent uptime and reliability are essential.
-- **Easy deployment**: Simple to set up and deploy - making it accessible for teams of all sizes without requiring extensive technical resources - Kestra provides a straightforward setup process ensures that engineers can get started quickly and focus on building workflows instead of managing the orchestration infrastructure.
+- **Easy deployment**: Simple to set up and deploy - making it accessible for teams of all sizes without requiring extensive technical resources - Kestra provides a straightforward setup process that ensures engineers can get started quickly and focus on building workflows instead of managing the orchestration infrastructure.
 - **Scalability**: Built to scale horizontally with ease, Kestra can expand to handle the additional workload, as its [architecture](../docs/07.architecture/index.md) is designed to support increased processing power, ensuring consistent performance even under heavy data loads.
 - **User-friendly**: YAML-based workflow definitions are easy to read and write, making it accessible for engineers with different programming backgrounds.
 This approach simplifies collaboration across teams, as workflows are easy to understand and modify.
 - **Robust monitoring**: Kestra provides detailed monitoring and alerting features that give real-time insights into workflow execution so that engineers can track progress, identify bottlenecks, and quickly address any issues, ensuring reliable and efficient data processing.